oldham123/cfa_level_iii/_readings/Reading 23 Liability-Driven and Index-Based Strategies.md

   - **Exchange traded derivatives** are another alternative, although regulatory changes are affecting them also
     - Futures contracts that provide exposure to bond indices have been available since 2006 but their popularity, and thus availability, has waned

+- Bonds with embedded options can be incorporated into passive strategies to reduce the costs of pure indexing
+  - Callable bonds provide value to issuers, and therefore can generate higher yields in return
+  - Putable or convertible bonds provide value to the holder, and therefore produce reduced yields in return

 ## 23.H: Discuss criteria for selecting a benchmark and justify the selection of a benchmark

 - Selection of bond indices has several complications: